tribp/DSMR-Fluvius-MQTT-Openhab/README.md

     5. Connecting to Openhab
     6. Connecting to AWS

-Remark: This repo is mainly base on a existing solution for the Dutch market by [Mosibi](https://github.com/Mosibi/p1-smartmeter).
-This in order to make it work for the DSMR meter of Fluvius, used in the Flanders region.
+**Remark:** This repo is mainly based on an existing solution for the Dutch market by [Mosibi](https://github.com/Mosibi/p1-smartmeter).
+We adapted it in order to make it work for the DSMR meter of Fluvius, used in the Flanders region.

 **Changes:**